-The Group offsets tax assets and liabilities if and only if it has a legally enforceable right to set off current tax assets and current tax liabilities and the deferred tax assets and deferred tax liabilities relate to corporate income taxes levied by the same tax authority.
+The Group offsets tax assets and tax liabilities only when it has a legally enforceable right to offset current tax assets and current tax liabilities, and deferred tax assets and deferred tax liabilities relate to corporate income taxes, which are levied at the same time. tax authority.